chris-greening/instascrape/README.md

 1. [Requests](https://requests.readthedocs.io/en/master/): HTTP requests
 2. [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): Scraping and parsing HTML data.

-The rest of its functionality is provided directly from Python 3's standard library for clear and concise code under the hood.
+The rest of its functionality is provided directly from Python 3's standard library for unobtrusive code under the hood with little to no overhead.

 ---